cli/cli/docs/multiple-accounts.md

 ## What is in scope for this release?

-The support for multiple accounts in this release is focused around `auth login` becoming additive in behaviour, allowing for multiple accounts to be easily switched between using the new `auth switch` command.
+The support for multiple accounts in this release is focused around `auth login` becoming additive in behaviour.
+This allows for multiple accounts to be easily switched between using the new `auth switch` command.
 Switching the "active" user for a host will swap the token used by `gh` for API requests, and for git operations when `gh` was configured as a git credential manager.

-We have extended the `auth logout` command to switch the active user where possible if the current active user has been logged out.
+We have extended the `auth logout` command to switch account where possible if the currently active user is the target of the `logout`.
 Finally we have extended `auth token`, `auth switch`, and `auth logout` with a `--user` flag.
 This new flag in combination with `--hostname` can be used to disambiguate accounts when running non-interactively.

 Here's an example usage.
-First, we can see that I have a single acocunt `wilmartin_microsoft` logged in, and `auth status` reports that this is the active account:
+First, we can see that I have a single account `wilmartin_microsoft` logged in, and `auth status` reports that this is the active account:

 ```